oriumgames/pecs/readme.md

 **Custom Events:**

 Handlers also support custom event types.
-See [Events](#events) for details on defining and dispatching your own events.
+See [Events](#events) for details on defining and emitting your own events.

 **Execution:**

 Handlers execute synchronously in registration order.
-All matching handlers complete before `Dispatch()` returns.
+All matching handlers complete before `Emit()` returns.

 **Global Handlers:**